MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/migration-upgrade/download-hotfix-lcs.md

     For all versions of Microsoft Dynamics 365 for Retail, and Microsoft Dynamics 365 for Finance and Operations version 8.1 and later, all updates, including updates for application models, are released as binary updates.

 - **X++ updates** include updates to specific application functionality in application models.
 These updates can be independently downloaded and applied.
 You can select specific X++ updates to apply to your environment.
 Dependent X++ updates are automatically selected and downloaded.
-Any X++ updates are source code updates, before they can be applied to a non-development environment, they must be compiled in a developer environment and merged with any customizations.
+X++ updates are source code updates.
+Before they can be applied to a non-development environment, X++ updates must be compiled in a developer environment and merged with any customizations.
 X++ updates apply only to Microsoft Dynamics 365 for Finance and Operations version 8.0 and earlier.

 ## Update option by product and version